Signer Layer

 - The layer evaluates contextual rules and attaches a

-or inline policy to the signing request.
+policy_idor inline policy to the signing request.

 Example flow (M3):